 Airlines submit such schedules data as flight number, operation days, arrival time, departure time and aircraft type to schedule coordinators or facilitators by either e-mail or SITA network in a standardized format.
 When all those data are accumulated, it becomes obvious that the airlines’ demands create several peaks on certain days of a week and at certain hours of a day at congested airport.

 The coordinators and facilitators adjust those requests within airport capacity limit as well as Air Traffic Control capacity limit, trying to accommodate requested timings as close as possible according to both IATA guidelines and local ones in a neutral, non-discriminatory and transparent manner.
 The relationship between airlines’ scheduler, coordinator, facilitators, airport company and airport office can be described in the following diagram.

-JSC is in charge of Narita International Airport (NRT), Tokyo International Airport (Haneda) (HND) for level 3 aiport and Kansai International Airport (KIX) for level 2 airport.
-Besides these airports, Japan Civil Aviation Bureau (JCAB) is taking care of Chubu Centrair International Airport (NGO) and Fukuoka International Airport (FUK) as level 2 airport.
+JSC is in charge of Narita International Airport (NRT), Tokyo International Airport (Haneda) (HND) and Fukuoka Airport (FUK) for level 3 aiport, and Kansai International Airport (KIX) and New Chitose Airport (CTS) for level 2 airport.
+Besides these airports, Japan Civil Aviation Bureau (JCAB) is taking care of Chubu Centrair International Airport (NGO) as level 2 airport.